open5gs/open5gs/docs/_docs/platform/02-centos.md

 Note that the Open5GS source is *not* copied into the VM.
-The instructions below provide the step by step instructions for setting up Open5GS for either a bare metal or virtual CentOS 8 system.
+The instructions below provide the step by step instructions for setting up Open5GS for either a bare metal or virtual CentOS Stream 8 system.

-The rest of the commands below are performed inside the CentOS VM as the user 'vagrant', or on your bare metal CentOS 8 system as any normal user.
+The rest of the commands below are performed inside the CentOS VM as the user 'vagrant', or on your bare metal CentOS Stream 8 system as any normal user.

 ## Install prerequisite packages to build and run Open5GS
 ---

-### Enable CentOS 8 PowerTools repository
+### Enable CentOS Stream 8 PowerTools repository
 ---

 ```bash